RSoraM/mima-kit/README/README-en.md

 Specification: [RFC 7748](https://www.rfc-editor.org/rfc/rfc7748.html)

 `x25519` and `x448` are `ECC` algorithms based on the `Montgomery` curve.
-They are not instances of `FpECC`, but separate algorithms.
+They are not instances of `ECC`, but separate algorithms.

 > Note that `x25519` and `x448` provided by `mima-kit` may not be fully compatible with other implementations.
 This is because `RFC 7748` specifies `little-endian` as the encoding method, while `mima-kit` uses `big-endian` as the encoding method.
 By converting the `endian`, it should be compatible with other implementations.

-> Although `FpECC` can also perform calculations on the `Montgomery` curve, the `x25519` and `x448` algorithms only require the `x` coordinate, and their algorithm implementations will `clamp` the private key, so their underlying algorithms are more efficient independent algorithms.
+> Although `ECC` can also perform calculations on the `Montgomery` curve, the `x25519` and `x448` algorithms only require the `x` coordinate, and their algorithm implementations will `clamp` the private key, so their underlying algorithms are more efficient independent algorithms.

 ```typescript
 // Generate key pair: X25519KeyPair<U8>